 If you can afford it, a second mortgage is likely to be a cheaper loan than a secured loan or second charge mortgage

-The disadvantages of a second mortgage are:
+The disadvantages of a second home mortgage are:

 It requires a second deposit

-It's expensive to pay for two mortgages at the same time
+You’ll need to pay for two mortgages at the same time

-Stricter affordability checks
+Stricter affordability checks will apply

-If your current lifestyle allows you to live within your means and you only have a small portion of your income left over each month, then you're unlikely to be able to afford a second mortgage.
+If your current lifestyle just allows you to live within your means and you only have a small portion of your income left over each month, you're unlikely to be able to afford a second mortgage.

-Prepare proof that your income can cover two concurrent mortgages
+Gather together any documents that can prove your income can cover two mortgages at the same time

 Consider trying to repay your first mortgage early